jayzheng98/jayzheng98.github.io/_projects/project2.md

 <div align="center"> <img alt="arango8" src="https://github.com/jayzheng98/jayzheng98.github.io/blob/master/images/arango8.png?raw=true" width="290px"> </div>

-**2.** The following is a display of entities and relations in the specific railway CTI graph:
+**2.** The following is a conceptual display of entities and relations in the specific railway CTI graph:
+ - *A small part of the content in the figure is different from the actual one*

 <div align="center"> <img alt="p2-2" src="https://github.com/jayzheng98/jayzheng98.github.io/blob/master/images/proj2-4.png?raw=true" width="740px"> </div>